Mbed-TLS/mbedtls/README.md

 There are currently four active build systems used within mbed TLS releases:

 -   yotta
--   Make
+-   GNU Make
 -   CMake
 -   Microsoft Visual Studio (Visual Studio 6 and Visual Studio 2010)

-The main systems used for development are CMake and Make.
+The main systems used for development are CMake and GNU Make.
 Those systems are always complete and up-to-date.
 The others should reflect all changes present in the CMake and Make build system, although features may not be ported there automatically.

 Yotta, as a build system, is slightly different from the other build systems: